zsilbi/obuild/README.md

 ### Composing a custom transformer

-You can create a custom transformer by implementing the `Transformer` interface.
-Here's an example of how to create a custom transformer that processes files with a specific extension and adds a custom option to the transformer context options:
+Create custom transformers by implementing the `Transformer` interface.
+Here's an example that processes files with a specific extension and adds custom configuration options:

 ```ts
 // src/transformers/foo.ts